Give Waste A Second Life Through Your Compost!

 To help find the right balance, compostables have been assigned colors according to whether they release more carbon or nitrogen when decomposed.

-Browns are materials that release carbon, including branches, twigs, dead leaves, cardboard, and paper.
+• Browns: are materials that release carbon, including branches, twigs, dead leaves, cardboard, and paper.

-Greens are materials that release nitrogen and include vegetable scraps such as carrots, onion skins, corn husks, banana peels, and coffee grounds.
+• Greens: are materials that release nitrogen and include vegetable scraps such as carrots, onion skins, corn husks, banana peels, and coffee grounds.

 The ratio of materials must also be considered to ensure the right consistency.
 When the pile looks slimy or smells strong, add more browns.
 When the pile seems dry and hard to mix, add more greens.